milo0/milo0.github.io/_posts/2020-02-06-aws-security-automation-protect-cloudtrail-logs.md

 poetry run cdk deploy
 ```

 CDK will list the changes it is about to apply to your infrastructure.
 As we are going to make security-relevant changes (we are creating an IAM user) CDK will ask if you are really sure about your decision.
 Please confirm and wait for a few seconds until CDK has done its job.
-After that you can log into your AWS account using your Admin credentials and have a look in IAM.
+After that you can log into your AWS account using your Admin credentials and have a look into IAM.
 There you should see our newly created user appearing as `cloudtrail-protection-myuser<HASH>`.

 # Create the CloudTrail